RioDeYuno/AudioTaggingTask/README.md

 During validation, 20 test-time augmentations (TTA) are applied for each model to stabilize predictions.

-## Implementation

-The project is organized into the following scripts:

-1. **`config.py`**: Contains configurations such as paths, audio processing parameters, and training hyperparameters.
-2. **`data_preprocessing.py`**: Includes functions for loading, preprocessing, and augmenting audio data into Mel spectrograms.
-3. **`models.py`**: Defines the custom convolutional neural network (CNN) and integrates an InceptionV3-based architecture.
-4. **`train.py`**: Implements the training and validation loops, including LWLRAP (Label-Weighted Label Ranking Average Precision) computation.
-5. **`evaluate.py`**: Performs model evaluation using validation data and test-time augmentation (TTA).
-6. **`main.py`**: Provides an entry point to train and evaluate the model sequentially.

 ## Results performance

 The primary evaluation metric for the project is **LWLRAP**.
 The best model achieved the following: